 Staged readings of works by writers new to Playwrights Local

-A Boy and His Bullies by David Ritchey and directed by Jessica R Swank
+A Boy and His Bullies: Written by David Ritchey and directed by Jessica R Swank

-The Story of Mr Not So Well by Daniel McNamara and directed by Ismael Lara
+The Story of Mr Not So Well: Written by Daniel McNamara and directed by Ismael Lara

-Public lots as pictured on Waterloo Arts District Map
+in public lots as pictured on the Waterloo Arts District Map.

 SUPPORT FOR PLAYWRIGHTS LOCAL